 A variety of international and local initiatives work to assist organizations with their sustainability reporting.
 Some of them operate in specific sectors, others focus on a single issue, and yet others have a more comprehensive scope.

 Non-financial reporting means reporting the economic, environmental and social impacts caused by everyday operations of organizations.
 It is crucial that organizations talk about their values and governance, demonstrating how their strategy contributes to the creation of a sustainable global economy.
 Non-financial reporting can also help companies measure and understand their performance, set goals, and manage change more effectively.
 It is also the key platform for communicating real-world impact – whether positive or negative.

-The most widely used comprehensive sustainability reporting standard in the world are the GRI Sustainability Reporting Guidelines.
+The most widely used comprehensive sustainability reporting standard in the world are the GRI Standards.

 Regardless of which framework a company decides to use for its non-financial reporting, we should remember that communicating the relationship between sustainability and business can enhance the company’s value, help measure and manage change, and drive improvement and innovation.